Black Hammer Party

-As of 2025, the organization's status is unknown; the domain blackhammer.org is for sale as of October 2025.
-In January 2025, The Atlanta Journal-Constitution reported that the organization's leader, known as Gazi Kodzo, was claimed to be "out of the activist business" after the criminal charges against him were dropped, and the group is "in shambles" as their social media pages "have been dormant for the past year or longer".
+By 2025, the domain blackhammer.org had been put on sale.
+In January 2025, The Atlanta Journal-Constitution reported that the organization's leader, known as Gazi Kodzo, was "out of the activist business" after the criminal charges against them were dropped, and that the group was "in shambles" as their social media pages "have been dormant for the past year or longer."
+In December 2024, Gazi Kodzo was still referred to as the party's leader in present tense, but by late January 2025, they were described as the former leader instead.
+Given Kodzo's hegemonic position in the party, its complete inactivity, and no known new leader or notable members, the party is presumed to have been dissolved.

 History

 Early history

 Prior to creation of the group, its leading members were members of the African People's Socialist Party (APSP).
 Gazi Kodzo (born Augustus Cornelius Romain Jr.), who would later become the leader of the Black Hammer Party, served as the Secretary General of APSP.
-The APSP was accused of being "a cult", and the leader of APSP, Omali Yeshitela, allegedly traveled to Russia in May 2015 to attend a conference hosted by Aleksandr Viktorovich Ionov, where Yeshitela was said to have been recruited into an influence operation led by Ionov.
+The APSP was accused of being "a cult," and the leader of APSP, Omali Yeshitela, allegedly traveled to Russia in May 2015 to attend a conference hosted by Aleksandr Viktorovich Ionov, where Yeshitela was said to have been recruited into an influence operation led by Ionov.
 Around November 2018, Kodzo left the African People's Socialist Party, and founded the Black Hammer Party a few months after.

 The group was founded as the Black Hammer Organization in 2019 in Atlanta by "a handful of activists with backgrounds in radical Black communist organizing."
 By 2020, membership increased significantly following the murder of George Floyd and the ensuing protests across the United States, with the organization amassing "hundreds" of members and chapters across the country.
-In the same year, the Black Hammer Party also established a chapter in Colorado and became "a visible part of Denver’s leftist activist scene".
+In the same year, the Black Hammer Party also established a chapter in Colorado and became "a visible part of Denver’s leftist activist scene."

 Kodzo eventually rose as the organization's leader, which according to a founding member who defected, caused the group to go "from a vehicle of liberation to one of abuse and toxicity."
 Other former members have accused Kodzo of "overworking members in sweatshop conditions" and "[manipulating] members into breaking up with life partners and spouses."
 Later allegations stated that Kodzo had infiltrated the Black Hammer Party and engaged in forced labor against party members.